backdrop-contrib/materialize/README.md

 - grunt watch

-start a watch and livereload session for the xtheme
+start watching for changes you make to your files and on save automatically reload the page in your localhost.

 - grunt prod